julienbourdeau/altver.org/ALTVER.md

 As the project matures, BRAND probably reach the end and won't be updated again, NEW become more and more rare while CARE is the most common.

-## Recommendations
+### NEW or PATCH ?

+Fixing a bug?
+Should be PATCH.

+Adding a small insignificant feature?
+Should be PATCH.

+Adding a really cool feature?
+Should be NEW

+Introducing a breaking change?
+Should NEVER be PATCH.

+Judging the coolness of a feature is very subjective but typically, it’s something that has been anticipated. _If users keep requesting this feature it’s definitely a NEW._ Again, as a maintainer, you know.

+### BRAND or NEW ?

+When there is a new feature and it’s breaking, should it be a BRAND or a NEW version?
+The maintainer will take into consideration many things to decide:

+* How likely the users are going to be affected.
+* How hard it is to upgrade.
+* How much it’s gonna partition the community.

+It it breaks everything but all the users have to do is change a key configuration, it might be fine.
+If the upgrade is harder but it most likely affects nobody because it’s not the way things were supposed to be used, it might be fine too.

+_Maintains might have different opinions on each situation but it’s already like that with SemVer._ AltVer just makes it explicit.

+BRAND is also used when maintainers are bundling a lot of cool feature and they want to draw more attention to a version.
+BRAND don’t have to be breaking but they often are.

-### Version requirements
+### Recommended version requirements for users

-People are encouraged to use the same version requirement, usually _“all new versions until next BRAND”_.
+Users are encouraged to set their version requirement to “latest version until next BRAND”, which is typically what we do for SerVer.

-If you’re too afraid of breaking changes in NEW version and don’t have a good test coverage yet, you should at least update to latest CARE version automatically.
+If don’t have a enough test coverage yet, you should at least update to latest CARE version automatically.

 <details>
 <summary>Examples with NPM</summary>